The Real Power of Shavuot

 Although originally there were many sacrifices instituted on this day, the only real actionable item we can do today in the dispersion is to wave two fully leavened loaves of bread before Him as a symbolic peace offering and first fruits of the LORD.
 But don’t let this fool you.
 There is a tremendous punch packed into those two loaves of bread.
 Although the scriptures seem to be silent on the subject of Shavuot, a little more digging will reveal quite a bit more than meets the eye.

 As the first fruits of the barley harvest from fifty days earlier, this was the first fruits offering of the wheat harvest, perhaps signifying the second of three prophetic harvests throughout time.
-The first being the initial harvest of the “new year,” when Yeshua walked the earth and brought forth a great inaugural harvest by resurrecting literally on the first fruits barley harvest; the second being the harvest in the middle of the three (wheat harvest), where mature witnesses would be raised up to properly represent Him (His disciples, which would represent the beginning of the rebirth of both kingdoms); and the third harvest at the end of time right before the Messiah comes back to take His bride.
+The first is the initial harvest of the “new year,” when Yeshua walked the earth and brought forth a great inaugural harvest by resurrecting literally on the first fruits barley harvest; the second is the harvest in the middle of the three (wheat harvest), where mature witnesses would be raised up to properly represent Him (His disciples, which would represent the beginning of the rebirth of both kingdoms); and the third harvest at the end of time right before the Messiah comes back to take His bride.
 It is also interesting that there was a sin offering of a goat, which could easily be seen as a parallel to the sin offering of the goat for God that was offered on Yom Kippur; and also two lambs as a peace offering.
 It is as if He is showing us that He is putting the sins of Israel on “The Goat” (Satan), and is making peace with the “two lambs” of Yahweh, the two mature loaves of bread that represent the prophetic foreshadowing of the two houses of Israel.
 We are today entering into this ancient powerhouse of foreshadows, as the celebration of all that Christ did for us during this wonderful holiday starts to prophetically unfold right before our eyes.
 But there is so much more.

 In the book of Jubilees, which was well-read and very valued in the first century by both Jews and Christians, and even considered Scripture by the Ethiopian Church, it has Noah being the very first human in recorded history to celebrate the Feast of Shavuot/Pentecost, but for different reasons.
 And although it is part of the pseudepigrapha and not considered part of the canon of Scripture, it can still bring us some very valuable insights and points to consider.
 For instance, in Jubilees chapter 6 it records that Shavuot was the actual day that Yahweh initiated the rainbow covenant to never flood the earth again in His wrath.
 Let’s take a look.